rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 categories = ["changelog"]
 +++

-First of all, I need to communicate that I am only scratching the surface of Swift concurrency.
-And I am learning almost every day about Swift and SwiftUI.
-RsyncUI is a GUI application; most work is executed on the *main thread*.
-But in version 2.2.2, most resource demanding work are moved from the main thread to background threads.
-RsyncUI works very well as it is, but RsyncUI is also a project to learn new features.
-It is also important that RsyncUI is stable.
+To begin, I must acknowledge that my understanding of Swift concurrency is limited.
+I am actively learning about Swift and SwiftUI.
+RsyncUI is a graphical user interface (GUI) application; most of its work is executed on the main thread.
+However, in version 2.2.2, most resource-intensive tasks are moved from the main thread to background threads.
+RsyncUI functions effectively as it is, but it also serves as a learning opportunity for new features.
-And every time new Swift features are adopted into RsyncUI, I am not releasing new versions before I know it is stable.
+Stability is also a crucial aspect of RsyncUI.
+Consequently, I refrain from releasing new versions until I am confident in its stability.

 ### Swift concurrency and asynchronous execution

-Concurrency and asynchronous execution are key components of the Swift language.
-The latest version of Swift makes it even easier to write asynchronous code using Swift´s `async` and `await` keywords.
-And using `actor` for executing work on a background thread.
-The concurrency model of Swift is complex, and it requires, at least for me, time and study to understand even the basics.
-Apart from GUI updates, which SwiftUI takes care of, there is no concurrency in RsyncUI.
-But there is asynchronous execution, but only one at a time.
-Every time a `rsync` synchronize and restore tasks, the termination of the task is not known ahead.
+Concurrency and asynchronous execution are fundamental concepts in Swift.
+The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` keyword for executing work on background threads.
+The Swift concurrency model is intricate, and it requires dedicated time and study to grasp its fundamentals.
+Apart from GUI updates, which SwiftUI handles, RsyncUI does not incorporate concurrency.
+However, it does support asynchronous execution, but only one task at a time.
+Each time a `rsync` synchronize and restore task is initiated, its termination is uncertain.

 ### Swift version 6 and the new concurrency model

-By Swift version 6, Apple released *strict concurrency*.
-By adopting to:

-- *Swift 6 language mode*
-- *strict concurrency*

-developers has a tool that helps you find and fix data races at compile time.
+Swift version 6 introduced *strict concurrency*.
+By adopting Swift 6 language mode and strict concurrency, developers gain access to a tool that assists in identifying and resolving data races at compile time.

-Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being mutated by another thread.
-The Swift 6 language mode eliminates these problems by preventing data races at compile time."*
+Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
+The Swift 6 language mode eliminates these issues by preventing data races at compile time."*

-RsyncUI is compliant to the new concurrency model of Swift 6.
-But, by the release of version 2.2.1 of RsyncUI, most of the work is done on what is called the `@MainActor`, which is the main thread.
-If an macOS application has some serious and resource demanding work to do behind the GUI, it is beneficial to execute that work on a *background thread* and not on the *main thread*.
-If executed on the main thread, there is a high probability that GUI is blocked and the application is not responding.
+RsyncUI adheres to the new concurrency model of Swift 6.
+However, with the release of version 2.2.1 of RsyncUI, the majority of its work is performed on the `@MainActor`, which corresponds to the main thread.
+If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on a background thread rather than the main thread.
+Executing such tasks on the main thread significantly increases the likelihood of GUI blocking and the application's unresponsiveness.

-### RsyncUI version 2.2.2
+### RsyncUI Version 2.2.2

-What is new about asynchronous execution in version 2.2.2 of RsyncUI?
+**Asynchronous Execution Enhancements in Version 2.2.2 of RsyncUI**

-If:

-- *Swift 6 language Mode* is set on
-- *strict concurrency* checking is set to *Complete*

-Xcode will not allow, at compile time, any possible data race.
+Version 2.2.2 of RsyncUI introduces significant improvements to asynchronous execution.

+**Key Changes:**

+- **Swift 6 Language Mode and Strict Concurrency Checking:** When Swift 6 language mode is enabled and strict concurrency checking is set to "Complete," Xcode at compile time prevents any potential data races.
-In version 2.2.2 most of read data, decode data and sort data are executed on a background thread.
-Sorting logrecords and prepare output from rsync for view are also moved to a background thread.
+- **Background Thread Execution:** In version 2.2.2, the majority of read operations, data decoding, and sorting are executed on background threads.
+Additionally, sorting log records and preparing output from rsync for display are also moved to background threads.

-With the above settings in Xcode, Xcode makes sure that no data race will occur.
-And again it is important for me to communicate
-I am only scratching the surface of Swift concurrency, and learning new stuff every day.
-But I am not developing RsyncUI into a complex, by code, application.
-RsyncUI is still, in my opinion, easy to read and understand.
+- **Ensuring Data Race Prevention:** With these Xcode settings, Xcode guarantees the absence of data races.
+It is important to note that while I am proficient in Swift concurrency and continuously learning, I am not developing RsyncUI into a complex, code-intensive application.
+My goal is to maintain its simplicity and ease of understanding.

+**Example of Swift Concurrency in RsyncUI:**

-One example of how Swift concurrency works in RsyncUI is within the log view.
-Loading log records are done one a background thread.
-If there are like 1000 or more log records, you will see there is a slight delay before log records appear.
-When work is done on the background thread, RsyncUI updates the view on the main thread.
+Swift concurrency is exemplified within the log view.
+Loading log records is performed on a background thread.
+When the number of log records exceeds 1000, a slight delay is observed before the records appear.
+Upon completion of the background thread's work, RsyncUI updates the view on the main thread.

-### Combine and asynchronous execution
+**Combine and Asynchronous Execution:**

-Combine is only used within the `Process` object.
-This object is responsible for kicking of external task, like `rsync` synchronize task.
-Combine is used to monitor two *notifications*:
+The Combine framework is exclusively utilized within the `Process` object, which is responsible for initiating external tasks, such as the `rsync` synchronize task.
+Combine is employed to monitor two specific notifications.

 - `NSNotification.Name.NSFileHandleDataAvailable`
 - `Process.didTerminateNotification`